LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: Related Work

 Besides security assurance, the development of AI systems, particularly agents, must adhere to fundamental software development principles such as modularity, composability, and maintainability.
 These principles enhance the flexibility, scalability, and adaptability of AI systems, enabling them to effectively meet the evolving needs of both users and businesses.

-Existing agents do not necessarily respect these principles as they do not focus primarily on architectural design.
+Existing agents do not consistently adhere to these principles as they do not focus primarily on architectural design.
 This underscores the importance of architectural frameworks as blueprints for LLM-based agents, highlighting their essential role in releasing the full potential of these systems.
 Such frameworks enable the development of modular, robust, extensible, and interoperable designs.
 They provide the necessary scaffolding to build increasingly capable and reliable agents capable of tackling complex real-world problems.

-For example, the paper \textbf{\citep{4}} exploring LLM-based intelligent agents points out 5 main axes: Planning, Memory, Rethinking, Environment, and Action.
+For example, the paper {\cite{cheng2024}} exploring LLM-based intelligent agents points out 5 main axes: Planning, Memory, Rethinking, Environment, and Action.
 Despite their attempt to delineate between LLMs, environment and tools, they did not define the software components of the agent.
-Likewise, the framework proposed by the survey \textbf{\citep{9}} identifies the structure and applications of LLM-powered autonomous agents and highlights four key modules as shown in Figure~\ref{fig:figure_01}: the Profile module, the Memory module, the Planning module, and the Action module.
+Likewise, the framework proposed by the survey {\cite{wang2024}} identifies the structure and applications of LLM-powered autonomous agents and highlights four key modules as shown in Figure~\ref{fig:framework-proposed-in-first-survey}: the Profile module, the Memory module, the Planning module, and the Action module.

 The profile module serves to delineate the diverse roles of the LLM.
 Meanwhile, the memory module retains internal logs encompassing the agent's past thoughts, actions, and observations within its dynamic environment, including interactions with users.
 The planning module guides the agent in decomposing overarching tasks into manageable steps or subtasks, enhancing responsiveness by leveraging past behaviors in future plans.
-Together, these modules significantly influence the action module, which translates the agent's decisions into specific outputs harnessing external tools to extend the agent's capabilities \textbf{\citep{9}}.
+Together, these modules significantly influence the action module, which translates the agent's decisions into specific outputs harnessing external tools to extend the agent's capabilities {\cite{wang2024}}.